Daniel Camargo Barbosa: Arrest

-Camargo was arrested by two policemen in Quito on 25 February 1986, only a few minutes after he had murdered a 9-year-old girl named Elizabeth.
+Camargo was arrested by two policemen in Quito on 26 February 1986, only a few minutes after he had murdered a 9-year-old girl named Elizabeth.
 The policemen were on patrol and approached him at the height of the avenue Los Granados, thinking that he was acting suspiciously.
 They found that he was carrying with him a bag containing the bloody clothes and clitoris of his latest victim, and a copy of Crime and Punishment by Dostoyevsky.
 He was taken into custody and later moved to Guayaquil for identification.
 When he was arrested he gave a false name, Manuel Bulgarin Solis, but he was later identified by María Alexandra Vélez who was one of his rape victims that had escaped.

-Daniel Camargo calmly confessed to killing 72 girls in Ecuador since escaping from the Colombian prison.
+Daniel Camargo calmly confessed to killing 72 girls in Ecuador since escaping from the Colombian island prison.
 He led authorities to the dumping grounds of those victims whose bodies had not yet been recovered.
 The bodies had been dismembered.
 While he told the Ecuadorian authorities of the locations of the bodies and how the sadistic crimes were committed, he showed no feelings of remorse.
 After raping his victims, he had hacked, slashed and crushed the girls with a machete.
 He gave a cynical explanation for choosing children.
 He wanted virgins "because they cried"; this apparently gave him greater satisfaction.
 According to Camargo, he killed because he wanted revenge on women's unfaithfulness.
 He hated them for not being what he believed women were supposed to be.